jonashackt/crossplane-argocd/README.md

 > This project is based on the crossplane only repository https://github.com/jonashackt/crossplane-aws-azure, where the basics about crossplane.io are explained in detail - incl. how to provision to AWS and Azure.

-__The idea is "simple": Why not treat infrastructure deployments/provisioning the same way as application deployment?!__ An ideal combination would be crossplane as control plane framework, which manages infrastructure through the Kubernetes api together with ArgoCD as [GitOps](https://www.gitops.tech/) framework to have everything in sync with our version control system.
+__The idea is "simple": Why not treat infrastructure deployments/provisioning the same way as application deployments?!__ An ideal combination would be crossplane as control plane framework, which manages infrastructure through the Kubernetes api together with ArgoCD as [GitOps](https://www.gitops.tech/) framework to have everything in sync with our version control system.

 ### TLDR: Steps from 0 to 100